 - Add the dried fruit and keep on processing.

-- Once the fruit and nut blend sticks together when squeezed, dump it out onto a piece of plastic wrap, place more plastic over the top, and press it down into a sheet of uniform thickness.
+- Once the fruit and nut blend sticks together when squeezed, dump it out onto a piece of plastic wrap.
+Place more plastic over the top and press it down into a sheet of uniform thickness.

 - Refrigerate the concoction for about two hours, then cut it into bars.
 You’re done!

-The DIY PB&J Energy Bar
+The DIY PB&J Bar

 Anyone who says they don’t like a peanut butter and jelly sandwich can go home right now.
 If they want to.
 He or she is also welcome to stay here or to go anywhere else as well.
 In fact, I have to admit that given the choice between a PB&J sandwich and a sandwich made with just peanut butter, I’d take the latter.

-- 0.25 Cups Peanuts
+- 0.25 cup peanuts

 - Put everything in a food processor and grind it all together.